-Master level therapists provide a combination of individual, family and group therapy sessions designed to meet the needs of each child.
+Master level therapists provide a combination of weekly individual, family, and group therapy sessions designed to meet the treatment needs of each child.
+Interventions are guided by the principles of Trauma Informed Care and rooted in evidence-based practices.
 Our professional staff and consultants offer a range of psychiatric, psychological, and family services.
-In-person and over-the-phone therapy sessions are available to families with children in our care.
+In-person and telehealth therapy sessions are available to families with children in our care.

 Our psychiatrist will meet with each child monthly to assess possible benefits of medication to improve behavior or whether a behavioral intervention is more appropriate.
 Psychologists work in tandem with each child's treatment team to provide the best possible treatment plan.

 Recreation is a vital facet of the Residential Treatment Program at DCCH.
-During recreational activities children have fun, improve a dysfunctional area, treat problematic behavior, and/or enhance an existing skill or competency in an appropriate, safe and healthy manner.
+During recreational activities children have fun, treat problematic behavior, and/or enhance an existing skill or competency in an appropriate, safe and healthy manner.
 Recreational activities also help children develop athletic skills, which increase endurance, coordination and teamwork.
-All activities are selected to increase self-esteem, provide a diversion from problems and anxieties and encourage social adjustment and impulse control.
+All recreational activities are selected to enhance physical, social, and emotional well-being, increase self-esteem and promote healing.

-Children are given the opportunity to participate in a wide array of special programs throughout each week, such as fitness clubs, cub scouts and even a theater group that trains kids in the finer arts of “clowning” and performing!
+Children are given the opportunity to participate in a wide array of special programs throughout each week, such as fitness clubs, sports, and even a theater group that trains kids in the finer arts of “clowning” and performing!